ua-datalab/QNLP/Project-Plan.md

 - 3) they initialize their model on all_circuits like shown above.
 TODO: Nothing in our code/continue initializing only on training
 - 4) they pass val_dataset during .fit() function itself.
 TODO: Nothing.
 Our code will barf due to OOV.
 SO its better we keep training and evaluation separate
 - 5) they use bobcatparser instead of spiderparser.
 Everything else (spideransatz, pythontrainer, pytorch model remains same as ours)
-- 6) todo: using Changes  1,2 and 5bobcatparser- run our code with spanish data.
-- 7) after that/doing 6 above use their data+ and try to run on our code. this is to check if person_0_n@n.l present in val issue will be taken care of by our embedding
-  8) after that/doing 6 above use their data+ manually added new words in val- and try to run on our code. note down accuracy.

   10) their qnlp_model.weights have staggered sizes. i.e some words have tensor of 2 while some others have tensor of 4. i think this is dependant on how a word is finally converted using lambek calculus. i.e if there is just one basic type n or s it will use 2 dimensions (since everything in foodIT code is in tensor level) while coplex ones get more for example: